-In many corporations, video is still considered too expensive to produce.
+In many organizations, video is still considered too expensive to produce.
 But check out Khan’s videos.
-His initial videos were straightforward – Khan basically gave a lecture while illustrating his point with crude drawings and writing math solutions as he spoke.
-Khan Academy videos are now better produced, with more bells and whistles in recent years, but they remain simple.
-And in fact, they benefit from the simplicity.
+His initial videos were straightforward – he basically gave a lecture while illustrating his point with crude drawings and writing math solutions as he spoke.
+Khan Academy videos are now better produced, but they remain simple.
+And they benefit from the simplicity.

 So, how do you drive more video creation in your company?
 There are three keys:

-Employees won’t videotape themselves if they are going to be judged on anything but content.
-Make clear that you want to hear their stories and that polished production isn’t a requirement.
+Employees won’t film themselves if they are going to be judged on anything but content.
+Make it clear that you want to hear their stories and that polished production isn’t a requirement.
 You could even encourage employees to use a video recording tool that takes advantage of their computer’s web cam so that they can create videos from their desk.

 Most videos are too large to email – and it’s important to put them in a place that is accessible to all.
 Find a platform that includes automatic video transcription to ensure the content in your videos is easily available through search.

-Corporations need to solve the knowledge transfer issue in new ways, as aging workers exit the workforce, taking much of their knowledge with them.
-The selfie-taking millennials that are replacing them place a premium on video and are comfortable getting content from video regardless of the video’s “quality.”
+Corporations need to solve the knowledge transfer issue in new ways, as aging workers exit the workforce and take much of their knowledge with them.
+The millennials that are replacing them place a premium on video and are comfortable getting content from video regardless of the video’s “quality.”
 Companies need to take advantage of this dynamic and instill in their workforce a culture of video.